ipfs/js-ipfs-repo-migrations/README.md

 This framework provides:
  * Handles locking/unlocking of repository
  * Define migrations API
- * Executes and reports migrations in both direction: forward and backword
+ * Executes and reports migrations in both direction: forward and backward
  * Simplify creation of new migrations

 ## Install